dalihub/nui-demo/wearable-samples/Notification/FullsizeNotification/README.md

     .SetAnimationOnPost(animationOnPost)
     // (Optional) Set an animation to be played when dismiss.
     .SetAnimationOnDismiss(animationOnDismiss)
+    // You may set duration in ms when calling Post().
+    // e.g. Post(3000/*duration*/)
-    // You may set duration in ms like, Post(3000).
-If you don't it won't set timer for dismissal.
+    // If you don't set duration, it won't set timer for dismissal.
     .Post();

 ```